Common waxbill

 The common waxbill (Estrilda astrild), also known as the St Helena waxbill, is a small passerine bird belonging to the estrildid finch family.
 It is native to sub-Saharan Africa but has been introduced to many other regions of the world and now has an estimated global extent of occurrence of 10,000,000 km2.
 It is popular and easy to keep in captivity.

 Taxonomy

 The common waxbill was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Loxia astrild.
 The etymology of astrild is uncertain.
 It may either be from a German or Dutch avicultural term for a waxbill or alternatively it may be a misprint for Estrilda.
 Linnaeus based his description on the "Wax Bill" that had been described and illustrated in 1751 by the English naturalist George Edwards in his A Natural History of Uncommon Birds.
 Linnaeus specified the locality as "Canaries, America, Africa" but this was restricted to Cape Town in South Africa by William Lutley Sclater and Cyril Mackworth-Praed in 1918.
-This species is now placed in the genus Estrilda that was introduced in 1827 by the English naturalist William John Swainson.
+This species is now placed in the genus Estrilda that was introduced in 1827 by the English naturalist William Swainson.